-In normal, healthy tissue contraction typically begins 2-5 days post-wounding, by which time fibroblasts have migrated into the wound in response to chemical growth factors released during the inflammatory phase (Stadelmann et al., 1998).
-When defining the contractile force we account for this delay by introducing the continuous switch function where $t_c$ is the time delay in days and $\theta$ is the gradient of the switch.
-Various contraction mechanisms are thought to contribute to the reduction in wound size (Watts et al., 1958; Ehrlich, 1988; Kolodney and Wysolmerski, 1992; Nedelec et al., 2000).
-Here we consider the simplest and best documented: fibroblasts infiltrate the wound space and apply a contractile force, apply a contractile force causing the granulation tissue to shrink (Ehrlich, 1988; Kolodney and
+In normal, healthy tissue contraction typically begins 2 to 5 days post wounding, by which time fibroblasts have migrated into the wound in response to chemical growth factors released during the inflammatory phase [22].
+When defining the contractile force we account for this delay by introducing the continuous switch function where t_c is the time delay in days and θ is the gradient of the switch.
+Various contraction mechanisms are thought to contribute to the reduction in wound size [23, 24, 25, 26].
+Here we consider the simplest and best documented: fibroblast cells infiltrate the wound space and apply a contractile force, which causes the granulation tissue to shrink [24, 25].
+Due to attachments between the granulation tissue and the healthy dermal tissue, this pulls the wound edge inwards, decreasing the area of the dermal wound.
+Since the fibroblasts migrate into the wound and can occupy the dermal wound space, we assume that the contractile force is proportional to the area of the dermal wound.
+We can now write the form of the radial component of the contractile force as where c is the contractile force per unit area.

-$$\mathcal{H}(t-t_c) = \frac{1}{2} \left[ \tanh\left(\frac{t-t_c}{\theta}\right) + 1 \right],\tag{11}$$
+$$\mathcal{H}(t-t_c) = \frac{1}{2} \left[\tanh\left(\frac{t-t_c}{\theta}\right) + 1 \right].$$ (11)